 Evaluate and negotiate master agreements, including those using documentation developed by ISDA (both the 1992 and 2002 Master Agreements), IFEMA, EEI and BMA, with all the major derivatives dealers

 Advise on both standardized collateral agreements and other credit support arrangements, including customized transactions that employ operating assets, physical commodities and restricted securities as collateral

 Monitor applicable statutes including the Commodity Exchange Act, federal banking laws, federal and state securities laws, federal energy laws, federal and state bankruptcy and insolvency laws, and state insurance laws

 Advise on close-outs of derivatives transactions and portfolios

-Advise on a host of issues, including income recognition, constructive sales, straddle rules, hedging transactions, non-functional currency issues, dividend-equivalent payments, foreign payee reporting and compliance, recharacterization, and withholding taxes
+Advise on all tax considerations, including income recognition, constructive sales, straddle rules, hedging transactions, non-functional currency issues, dividend-equivalent payments, recharacterization, withholding taxes, reporting and compliance and FATCA.

 Dispute Resolution and Litigation